 Have you ever considered what would happen if, one day, your mind deserts you?
 Or if you were mentally incapacitated by illness or accident?
 What would happen to your business then?

 Who will step up and authorise payments; deal with suppliers; sign cheques; or pay your staff?
 You might assume it’ll be a colleague or a family member, but that would be a risky assumption to make.

 You need something more concrete in place to protect your business.

-You need a Business Lasting Power of Attorney (LPA).
+You need a Property and Financial Affairs – Lasting Power of Attorney (LPA).